mfitzp/padua/README.md

 # License

-PyMaxQuant is open source software and available under the MIT license.
+PyMaxQuant is open source software and available under the BSD 2-clause (Simplified) license.